smagninfeysot/iotc-yocto-python-sdk/README.md

 1. check them out to the `sources` directory in your yocto environment.
 1. add them to `conf/bblayers` file in your build directory
-1. add the recipes to your build target e.g. add `IMAGE_INSTALL += " iotc-telemetry-demo-dev"` to the bottom of `build/conf/local.conf`
+1. add the recipes to your build target e.g. add `IMAGE_INSTALL += " iotc-demo-dev"` to the bottom of `build/conf/local.conf`
 1. using the config.json files in `eg-private-repo-data` as a template, create your own config.json with details of the device you have setup on iotconnect.io.
-1. editing the same json as in the last step, edit the `attributes` section of the JSON so the `name` of the attritube maps to a path on your system where the relevant data can be found e.g. the path to the position data of an I2C accelerometer might be: `/sys/bus/i2c/devices/1-0053/position`.
+1. editing the same json as in the last step, edit the `attributes` section of the JSON so the `name` of the attribute maps to a path on your system where the relevant data can be found e.g. the path to the position data of an I2C accelerometer might be: `/sys/bus/i2c/devices/1-0053/position`.
 1. build with a bitbake call e.g. `./bitbake core-image-base`
 1. Flash the resultant image to the device.
-1. Login into the device & run the command `/usr/bin/local/iotc/telemetry-demo.py /usr/local/iotc/config.json`
+1. Login into the device & run the command `/usr/bin/local/iotc/iotc-demo.py /usr/local/iotc/config.json`

 ## Board specific examples can be found [here](board_specific_readmes/README.md)